Marcooab/Marcooab/README.md

 # Hi there I'm called Marco!

 Brazilian Frontend Developer.
-Currently living in Portugal!!!
+Currently living in Portugal!

 - 🔭 Currently in the sixth and final month of MasterSchool Bootcamp focused on Data Analysis(TECHS: Python, MySql, GoogleSheets, Tableau)
 - Analysis and Systems Development student.
 Graduation in 06/2024.